Iceland in a Happy Camper

 - Bæjarins Beztu is the famous hotdog stand.
 We enjoyed our hotdogs, but by this point we were pretty hotdogged out 🌭

-- Harpa concert hall is really nice to walk around, the lighting and design of the building is petty unique
+- Harpa concert hall is really nice to walk around, the lighting and design of the building is pretty unique

-- Braud & Co is a bakery with delicious break and pastries
+- Braud & Co is a bakery with delicious bread and pastries

 - Sundhöllin local pools are the oldest public pools in Iceland and a great place to unwind